ieedan/template-factory-js/README.md

 });
 ```

-### Replace file content

-Sometimes you want to replace the content of a file such as the name of the project in a package
-config file.
+### Manipulate Files

+Sometimes it is nice to be able to easily rename a file or modify its contents. **template-factory**
-**template-factory** provides an api for you to do this through the `templateFiles` property on a
+provides an API for doing this through the `files` property on the template object.

-template.
+In the `content` function you will be provided with the name of the file and the content of the
+file.
+Certain file types such as JSON come pre-parsed for you.
+You can then return the new content
+and new name of the file once you've made your changes.

+Here is an example of us changing the `bin` property of our `package.json` file based on the
+template state.

 ```js
 await create({